AboudyKreidieh/h-baselines/README.md

 where <img src="/tex/cf330f355a2166e28d565ffff2400b3b.svg?invert_in_darkmode&sanitize=true" align=middle width=12.80637434999999pt height=18.666631500000015pt/> for <img src="/tex/cec901e2962c50e80af4cfde53675570.svg?invert_in_darkmode&sanitize=true" align=middle width=90.81016394999999pt height=24.65753399999998pt/> is equal to <img src="/tex/59efeb0f4f5d484a9b8a404d5bdac544.svg?invert_in_darkmode&sanitize=true" align=middle width=14.97150929999999pt height=14.15524440000002pt/> if `relative_goals`
 is False and is defined by the equation above if set to True.

-The final form of hindsight employed by the original article, namely **sub-goal testing**, is not implemented within this repository and it assumes a specific structure to the intrinsic reward function; namely a return of -1 if the environmental goal is not achieved and 0 if it is.
-Instead, in order further promote exploration when using hindsight, we store the original (non-hindsight) sample in the replay buffer as well.
-The use of this extra transition is justified empirically in **TODO**.
+Finally, **sub-goal testing** promotes exploration when using hindsight by storing the original (non-hindsight) sample in the replay buffer as well.
+This happens at a rate defined by the `subgoal_testing_rate` term.

 In order to use hindsight action and goal transitions when training a hierarchical policy, set the `hindsight` parameter to True: